jason122490/AIdea-2022-fall/README.md

 model/Swin_transformerV2_base.ipynb
 (NOTICE: need to change config in file to pseudo train)
 ```
-Output model weight will be save in this structure:
+model weight will be save in this structure:
 ```
 ├── model/model_name/
 │   ├── checkpoint/